wxguy/wrfplot/docs/install.md

 This section briefly guides you to install **_wrfplot_** on a variety of Operating Systems viz., Linux, Windows and macOS.

 ## System Requirements
-Here are the following dependencies you should know about before installing wrfplot:
+Here are the following dependencies you should know about before installing `wrfplot`:

 * Operating System (Windows): Windows 10 or above.
 May work on Windows 7/ 8 but not tested.

-* Operating System (Linux): Ubuntu 18.04 or above.
-If you wish to use it on Red Hat or Cent OS based, then it should be versioned 7 or above.
+* Operating System (Linux): Ubuntu 20.04 or above.
+If you wish to use it on Red Hat or Cent OS based, then it should be versioned 8 or above.

 * Architecture: x86_64 or simple called 64bit. **_Don't download if you have 32bit machine_**.
 It won't work.

 ## Install on Windows, Linux and macOS

 Support for all platforms is provided through conda-forge.
-If you have already conda installed, then the following command is enough to install wrfplot:
+If you have already conda installed, then the following command is enough to install `wrfplot`:

 ```commandline
 conda install -c cond-forge wrfplot